 Abraham Lincoln - A Few Myths and Rumours

 Some of the historical records quoted or referenced here appear on both the page dealing with slavery and the page dealing with faith.
-Similarly, a discussion of the reliability of Lincoln's law partner William H. Herndon appears, with some variation, on both the page dealing with Lincoln's parentage (more specifically, who his father was) and the page dealing with faith.
+Similarly, a discussion of the reliability of Lincoln's law partner William H. Herndon appears, with some variation, on both the page dealing with Lincoln's parternity and the page dealing with his faith.

 Comments are Welcome.